FonazzaStent/TinyJot/ReadMe.txt

 For local files:

-- File – Open, to open a text file
+- File â€“ Open, to open a text file
-- File – New, to start a new text file
+- File â€“ New, to start a new text file
-- File – Save, to save a file currently being edited
+- File â€“ Save, to save a file currently being edited
-- File – Save As, to save a file with a new name
+- File â€“ Save As, to save a file with a new name
-- File – Quit, to quit the program
+- File â€“ Quit, to quit the program
 - Edit -Copy, to copy text
-- Edit – Paste. to paste text
+- Edit â€“ Paste, to paste text

 For remote FTP logfiles: